msindwan/mhtml2html/README.md

 * mhtml: An MHTML String or MHTML parsed object.
 * options.convertIframes: Whether or not to include iframes in the converted response (defaults to false).
-* options.parseDOM: A callback that accepts a DOM string and returns a window object (defaults to `DOMParser` only available in browsers)
+* options.parseDOM: A callback that accepts a DOM string and returns a window object (defaults to `DOMParser` only available in browsers).
 * Returns an html window element.

 ## Development